 By introduction of biquaternion concept, we can deal with phasor of each phase of three-phase AC similarly as in symmetrical coordinate method.
 Therefore, not only symmetrical three-phase AC (positive phase) but also negative phase and zero phase can be dealt with.
-Concerning quaternion power of three-phase AC, we can obtain the similar result as the one in pq theory3).

 Quaternion can not only rotate three-dimensional vector but also divide three-dimensional vector.
-The characteristics should be utilized to anlyze matrix converter based on space vector method in more detail.
+The characteristics should be utilized to analyze matrix converter based on space vector method in more detail.

-- 1) E. Lengyel, "Mathematics for 3D Game Programming & Computer Graphics" 2nd ed., Charles River Media, Inc., 2004. - J. H. Conway, D. Smith, "On Quaternions and Octonions: Their Geometry, Arithmetic, and Symmetry", A. K. Perters, Ltd., 2003. - 3) H. Akagi, Y. Kanazawa, K. Fugita, A. Nanba, "Generalized Theory of the Instantaneous Reactive Power and its Application", Trans.
-IEE of Japan, vol. 103-B, no. 7, pp. 483-490, 1983.
+- E. Lengyel, "Mathematics for 3D Game Programming & Computer Graphics" 2nd ed., Charles River Media, Inc., 2004. - J. H. Conway, D. Smith, "On Quaternions and Octonions: Their Geometry, Arithmetic, and Symmetry", A. K. Perters, Ltd., 2003.